denten-books/plain-text/0-chapter.md

 of contact is crucial, for it is here that the subject seems to disappear, in a compressed moment of time that needs to be unpacked with some precision.

+[^ln-sweatshop]: See @freeman_high_2000.

+[^ln-witt]: For more on the connection between Wittgenstein and James see @goodman_james_2004.

+[^ln-pragma-truth]: For a more thorough discussion on the topic see
+@seigfried_william_1990, @pihlstrom_structuring_1996, and @putnam_jamess_1997.

+[^ln-pragmatism]: The intellectual legacy of pragmatism is wide-ranging and diffuse.
+It is perhaps most pronounced in the teacher colleges, where James and Dewey are still read widely, which could explain the ascendancy of such pedagogical terms as "situated cognition"[@brown_situated_1988, @lave_situated_1991] and "experiential learning"[@kolb_hegel_1981]: both terms denoting some sense of necessary synthesis between of knowing and doing.
+In the field of linguistics, philosophy of language, and communication studies, pragmatics are well-encapsulated by the "language-as-action tradition," which harkens back to the Oxford language philosophers like J.L.
+Austin, Paul Grice, and John Searle [@trueswell_approaches_2005].
+Austin's *How to Do Things with Words,* is perhaps the paradigmatic formulation of the idea that words don't just mean things, but that they enact change in the world.
 ## Works Cited